Consumerombudsman

 Legal powers

 The DCO is authorised by law to bring civil and criminal actions on behalf of complainants, but he may also request the police to initiate investigation and prosecution to bring a charge against a trader.
-Further, the DCO has the authority to issue an interim injunction in situations where it is crucial to sustain a case against a trader as awaiting a court order would otherwise make the whole purpose of bringing an action for injunction fail.
+Further, the DCO has the authority to issue an interim injunction in situations where it is crucial to sustain a case against a trader, as awaiting a court order would otherwise make the whole purpose of bringing an action for injunction fail.

 Finally, the DCO has access to bring collective redress actions on behalf of groups of consumers.